On this page, you will find important information you need to know before you start your higher education or VET studies.

 1. Get a tax file number (TFN) early!

-If you want to use a HELP loan or a Vet Student Loans to pay for your study, you must submit your valid TFN (or valid Certificate of application for a TFN) by the census date.
+If you want to use a HELP loan or a Vet Student Loan to pay for your study, you must submit your valid TFN (or valid Certificate of application for a TFN) by the census date.
 Otherwise, you will not be able to use a loan for that study period.

 - Your TFN is a unique number allocated to you by the Australian Taxation Office (ATO) for tax, HELP repayments (including VET Student Loans and VET FEE-HELP) and other purposes.
 When you access a HELP loan, including a VET Student Loan, the debt is recorded against your TFN and repayments are made via the tax system.